 As a modern manufacturer, it might be problematic to try and use this type of process.

 This process is best for large scale manufacturers.
 Though customer attitudes toward this production method are changing.

 Customers, particularly millennials, want to know the history of their products.
-They want a product that doesn't come at the expense of the environment.
+They want a product that doesn’t come at the expense of the environment.
 They want items which cater to their individual needs.
-Keeping with the trends and putting care into your products is what's going to help you survive.
+Keeping up with manufacturing trends and putting care into your products is what’s going to help you survive.